wheybags/freeablo.org/content/wp-content/plugins/googleanalytics/readme.txt

 == Installation ==

 1. Upload `googleanalytics` directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the Plugins menu in your WordPress dashboard
 3. Add the web property ID from Google Analytics (UA-0000000-0) to the settings (Admin > Settings > Google Analytics)

 == Screenshots ==